bencodezen/bencodezen/src/blog/principles-of-an-ally.md

 - They have learned through various social environments that their opinions "are not valuable"
 - They acquired [learned helplessness](https://en.wikipedia.org/wiki/Learned_helplessness) and don't see a path forward

-Since our goal is empower underrepresented groups to have a voice, this means that we must help them alleviate that insecurity and negativity as much as possible.
+Since our goal is empower underrepresented groups to have a voice and be heard, this means that we must help them alleviate that insecurity and negativity as much as possible.
 In other words, we have to prove to them that it's safe to speak up.
 And more importantly, **allies have to be ready to take the brunt of any negativity they might encounter if needed.**

 So in the example of encouraging them to suggest new ideas, criticism is one of the biggest fears.
 After all, it can be crippling if someone who is already insecure is forced to defend against ill-formed critiques and insensitive comments.
 So the ally must also be ready to jump in at a moment's notice to support them if they need it.